Can I Use Pool Chemicals in My Spa? Safe Chemical Guide

 Chlorine Sanitizers

 Liquid chlorine (sodium hypochlorite) is the best choice for spas.
-It's pure, fast-acting, and doesn't add unwanted chemicals.
-For a typical 400-gallon spa, add 1.3 ounces of 12.5% liquid chlorine to raise free chlorine by 3 ppm.
+It's pure, fast-acting, and adds only chlorine.
+Because spas hold so little water, add liquid chlorine in very small amounts and re-test before use.
 Test and adjust every time before use.

 Calcium hypochlorite (cal-hypo) works well but adds calcium hardness.
-Use sparingly - about 0.2 ounces per 400 gallons raises FC by 3 ppm.
+Use sparingly.
 This is better for occasional shock treatments rather than regular sanitizing.

 pH and Alkalinity Adjusters